NHSDigital/FHIR-Package-Comparison-Tool/README.md

 *This repository is maintained by [Interoperability Team]( https://nhsd-confluence.digital.nhs.uk/pages/viewpage.action?spaceKey=IOPS&title=Interoperability+Standards).
 Any queries contact us via [email](interoperabilityteam@nhs.net).*

 ## A tool to compare FHIR elements between different packages
+This tool checks against multiple packages and Profiles, and outputs an HTML and xlsx file for each element checked against.
+Each file includes a table for each individual resource.
+Default elements are min..max (cardinality), mustSupport, and bindings (Strength & ValueSet).

 To use this Tool:

 - Create a new branch